Being online is essential for most modern day businesses.

 Aren’t search engines free though?

 Yes, your business website will appear on search engines without any extra cost.
-But getting to the top of the search results takes a lot of time and effort in it’s own right.
+But getting to the top of the search results takes a lot of time and effort in its own right.

 This is called SEO (search engine optimisation).
 You can find out the difference between PPC and SEO here.